lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

   5. Modify middleware
   6. Modify the comments routes
   7. Modify ejs file for the anchor tags and actions of form but not for the conditions

-- Implement fuzzy search
-- Add in campground location with Google Maps as a new feature
+* Add in campground location with Google Maps as a new feature

+  1. Sign up for a Google developer account, (Gmail is sufficient)
+  2. Get Google Maps API Key
+     - Restrict the Google Map key
+  3. Enable Geocoding API
+  4. get another Geocoding API
+     - Add to application as ENV variable
+  5. Add Google Maps scripts to the application
+  6. Display the campground location in show.ejs
+  7. Update the campground model
+  8. Update the new and edit form
+     - Add location input field
+  9. Update campground routes

+* Implement fuzzy search
-- Add flash on not existing user
+* Add flash on not existing user
-- Change footer
+* Change footer
-- Add in home link in navigation
+* Add in home link in navigation
-- Display time since post was created with Moment JS
+* Display time since post was created with Moment JS
-- Create User profile
+* Create User profile
-- Implement password rest
+* Implement password rest
-- Upload image with Multer and Cloudinary
+* Upload image with Multer and Cloudinary
-- Refactor Async/Await
+* Refactor Async/Await
-- Add in in-app notification
+* Add in in-app notification
-- Rate and review the campgrounds
+* Rate and review the campgrounds
-- Display comments on the campground show page directly
+* Display comments on the campground show page directly